 The GCTS MVP can be built without full custom model training.
-The first target is an auditable likely-truth engine that accepts a bounded corpus, extracts evidence and claims, models access states, enumerates worlds, and emits ranked reports.
+The first target is an auditable decision-support prototype that accepts a bounded corpus, extracts evidence and claims, models access states, enumerates worlds, and emits ranked reports.

 Phase 1: Local Prototype